Cedar Falls Day Hike

 As mentioned in the notes above, a permit to do the trail is required; fires and overnight camping are not allowed.

 The Cedar Falls Day Hike starts and ends at Cedar Falls Base Camp.
-A maximum of 12 people will be allowed on the trail each day.
-Booking in advance is essential.
-The permit for the hike is R90 per person.
-The hike is free for guests staying in Cedar Falls Base Camp accommodation but it is still essential to book your trail in advance through the online booking system.
+The hike is only for guests staying in Cedar Falls Base Camp accommodation.
+No prior booking is required.